opensearch-project/documentation-website/_security/access-control/permissions.md

 ## Index permissions

 These permissions apply to an index or index pattern.
-You might want a user to have read access to all indices (i.e. `*`), but write access to only a few (e.g. `web-logs` and `product-catalog`).
+You might want a user to have read access to all indexes (that is, `*`), but write access to only a few (for example, `web-logs` and `product-catalog`).

 - indices:admin/aliases
 - indices:admin/aliases/exists